Peter Hall (financier): Philanthropy

 He was a founder of the Sydney Rainforest Action Group and the London Committee for the Abolition of Whaling.
 He serves on the board of directors of the International Rhino Foundation.
 He is also a Patron of the Asian Rhino Project.
 He has made charitable contributions in excess of AUS$8 million to the Whale and Dolphin Conservation Society, Greenpeace, the Sea Shepherd Conservation Society, the Dian Fossey Gorilla Fund, the Wild Camel Protection Society, Save International, Voiceless, the Great Ape Project and the Free the Bears Fund.
 He has been named a "Business Visionary" by Compassion in World Farming, a campaigning and lobbying animal welfare organisation based in England.
 Moreover, he does not eat meat on Mondays for ethical reasons.

 He served on the Council of the Sydney Film Festival and the Bedales Grants Trust Fund, which benefits his alma mater, Bedales School.
 He is a patron of CleanupUK, a non-profit organisation which encourages volunteers to pick up litter in England whose president is Camilla, Duchess of Cornwall.

 He became a Member of the Order of Australia for his philanthropic endeavours in 2010.

-He is currently director of the International Conservation Caucus Foundation, Conservative Animal Welfare Foundation Ltd, Flat White Limited and Steep Investments Limited.